Kingxukai/linux/Documentation/iio/adxl380.rst

 * `ADXL382 <https://www.analog.com/ADXL382>`_

 The ADXL380/ADXL382 is a low noise density, low power, 3-axis accelerometer with selectable measurement ranges.
-The ADXL380 supports the ±4 g, ±8 g, and ±16 g ranges, and the ADXL382 supports ±15 g, ±30 g, and ±60 g ranges.
+The ADXL380 supports the woke ±4 g, ±8 g, and ±16 g ranges, and the woke ADXL382 supports ±15 g, ±30 g, and ±60 g ranges.

 2. Device attributes
 ====================